eric-m-ho/eric-m-ho.github.io/_pages/CV.md

 ### Education

 **University of California, Los Angeles**
-Doctor of Philosophy in Education
+Doctor of Philosophy in education
 *Emphasis in Social Research Methodology*
 Sept.
-2018 - present
+2018 - present (Advanced to candidacy in February 2022)

 Master of Arts in Education
 *Emphasis in Social Research Methodology*
 Sept.
 2018 - June 2019

 **Columbia University in the City of New York**
-Bachelor of Arts in Data Science, Special Concentration in Educational Studies
+Bachelor of Arts in data science, Special Concentration in educational studies
 *Cum Laude, Departmental Honors from the Department of Statistics*
 Sept.
 2013 - May 2017

 ### Fellowships and Awards

+**Dissertation Year Fellowship**
+UCLA Graduate Division
+Sept 2022 - June 2023

 **Graduate Research Mentorship Award**
 UCLA Graduate Division